Counseling Education

 In March 1999, Legoland California was opened.
 It was the first Legoland theme park outside of Europe and is currently operated by Merlin Entertainments.
 Merlin Entertainments owns 70 percent of the shares, and the remaining 30 percent is owned by the LEGO group and Kirkbi A/S.

 Carlsbad is home to the nation's largest desalination plant.
-Construction of the Carlsbad Desalination Plant at the Encina Power Station was completed in December 2015.
-The Encina Power Station is currently being demolished, despite efforts to preserve it as a historical landmark.
+Construction of the Carlsbad Desalination Plant at Encina Power Station was completed in December 2015.
+Encina Power Station was demolished, despite efforts to preserve it as a historical landmark.

 According to the United States Census Bureau, the city has a total area of 39.1 square miles (101 km2) of which 37.7 square miles (98 km2) are land and 1.4 square miles (3.6 km2) are (3.55%) water, the majority of which is contained within three lagoons and one lake.